padpadpadpad/five_species_community_paper/README.md

-# Repository for the analyses characterising the 5 species community
+# Repository for characterising the 5 species community

 ## Outline

-This is the repository for processed data and code of the paper: "Characterising a stable five-species microbial community for use in experimental evolution and ecology."
+This is the repository for processed data and code of the paper: "*Characterising a stable five-species microbial community for use in experimental evolution and ecology*".
+It mostly contains the processed datasets and code used to recreate the plots in the manuscript, as well as the raw Sanger sequencing data.

 ## Using this repository